Baron Trump’s Marvellous Underground Journey

 Lockwood’s final novel arrived in 1896, titled The Last President.

-Illustrations from the novels depict Trump dressed in lavish, old-fashioned clothing and jewelry as he departs from Castle Trump and begins his voyage, heading to Russia to locate an entrance into alternate dimensions.
+Illustrations from Baron Trump’s Marvellous Underground Journey depict Trump dressed in lavish, old-fashioned clothing and jewelry as he departs from Castle Trump and begins his voyage, heading to Russia to locate an entrance into alternate dimensions.

 But by Lockwood’s third novel, The Last President, things become even more eerily linked to the present day.